Style of British Architecture

-British Empire had gained its full vigour and was named the most powerful political and military force in India, after Tipu Sultan of Mysore was defeated in 1799.
-Roughly from here had commenced the prolonged history of British architecture that was rule in India for the next 200 years.
-With this elevated status the Britons also gauged the need and responsibility to govern territories under their control and to be viewed as a powerful, civilized force by the Indians.
-The Military Boards established by the English contributed to the majority of secular architecture, like barracks, forts, mess for soldiers and other assorted buildings.
+The Military Boards established by the English East India Company contributed to the majority of secular architecture, like barracks, forts, mess for soldiers and other assorted buildings.
 However, for the purposes of government and the church, something more authoritative was needed to assert British dominance.
 Hence, Government Houses and Town Halls, towed closely behind changing trends in Britain to a great extent and also demonstrated the continued influence of the self-styled 'pattern books'.
 In fact, history of British architecture in India reveals that it is from these 'pattern books' that the bulk of the Company's designs were carried out.

 Quite extraordinary in its incomparable neo-classical lordliness stood the Bombay Town Hall.
 The Greek Doric Order of its commanding temple-fronts undoubtedly turned eyes for its international outlook.
 Deviating from the much-experimented models, history of British architecture in India started to take its fresh path of the walled and pillared colonial churches.
-Contrary to that past prevailing fashion, indeed atypical in its centralised plan, stood the Greek cross church of St. James, Delhi, with an even more exceptional dome.
+Contrary to that past prevailing fashion, indeed atypical in its centralized plan, stood the Greek Cross Church of St. James, Delhi, with an even more exceptional dome.

 History of British architecture in India, just like in almost all the spheres of native everyday existence, had followed a specific norm of administration.
 They were of the belief that if the Empire had to rule, it had to be seen to be ruling.
 And this special norm was expressed, among other things, in the architectures constructed by the British.
 What had begun in the early days as utilitarian architecture like forts and military buildings, had germinated by the late 19th century into a full-fledged search for solid form and meaning.
 Colonial architecture in India closely observed the maturations in the metropolis, but also assayed inspiration from existing architecture in India, for greater authenticity.
 This sometimes bore quite startling results.

 History of British architecture in India in fact, does not stop here abruptly.
 English wonders had prolonged itself for much extensive period, spreading out its wings to every remote corner in the country.
-Some of the few examples of masterpiece architecture include: Public Works Secretariat, High Court, Victoria Terminus: headquarters of the Great Indian Peninsular Railway, Central Indian Railway Terminus in Bombay; General Post Office and Victoria Memorial in Calcutta; St. John's College in Agra; High Court and the mid-18th century Chepauk Palace in Madras.
+Some of the few examples of masterpiece architecture include: Public Works Secretariat, High Court, Victoria Terminus (Chhatrapati Shivaji Terminus): headquarters of the Great Indian Peninsular Railway, Central Indian Railway Terminus in Bombay; General Post Office and Victoria Memorial in Calcutta; St. John's College in Agra; High Court and the mid-18th century Chepauk Palace in Madras.